At a Glance

 ✨Communicate Effectively

 As you'll be working closely with Junior Doctors and Medical Secretaries, emphasise your communication skills.
-Provide examples of how you've successfully collaborated with a team in the past.
+Provide examples of how you've successfully collaborated with teams in the past.

 ✨Understand the Role's Context